 Adequate notice is given to all the directors before schedule of the Board Meetings, agenda and detailed notes on agenda were sent at least seven days in advance, and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting.
-The meeting convened at shorter notice and notes on agenda which are circulated less than the specified period, the necessary compliances under the Companies Act, 2013 and Secretarial Standards on Board Meeting are complied with.
+The meeting convened at shorter notice and notes on agenda which are circulated less than the specified period, the necessary compliances under the Companies Act, 2013 and Secretarial Standards on Board Meeting are complied f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; (Not applicable as the company is not registered g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; (not applicable h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018; (not applicable effective from October 1,2017) and Guidance Note on Meetings of the Board of Directors and General Meetings to the provisions of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015. (hereinafter with.
 The necessary compliances of Rule 3 & 4 of the Companies (Meetings of Board and its Powers) Rules, 2014 have been complied with in respect of meetings convened through Video Conferencing / Audio Visual means.